Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 We chose to check the input parameters prior to deployment to identify misconfigurations faster.
 Validations are performed using JSON Schema definitions.
 These definitions are located in [schemas/latest/landingzones](../../schemas/latest/landingzones) folder.

 > JSON Schema definitions increases the learning curve but it is necessary to preserve consistency of the archetypes and the parameters they depend on for deployment.

 ---

-## Update a spoke archetype

-It is common to update existing archetypes to evolve and adapt the implementation based on your organization's requirements.

-Following changes are required when updating:

-- Update archetype deployment template(s) through `main.bicep` or one of it's dependent Bicep template(s).
-- Update Visio diagrams in `docs\visio` (if required).
-- Update documentation in `docs\archetypes` and revise Visio diagram images.
-- When parameters are added, updated or removed:
-  - Modify JSON Schema
-    - Update definitions in `schemas\latest\landingzones`
-    - Update changelog in `schemas\latest\readme.md`
-    - Update existing unit tests in `tests\schemas`
-    - Update existing deployment JSON parameter files to match new schema definition in `config\subscriptions\*.json`.
-This is required for compatibility for subscriptions that have already been configured.
-  - Unit test
-    - Unit tests are based on the scenarios.
-Provide only valid scenarios.
-These should be added to the appropriate landingzone folder in `tests\schemas`
-    - Verify JSON parameter files conform to the updated schema

-      ```bash
-        cd tests/schemas
-        ./run-tests.sh
-      ```

-  - Documentation
-    - Unit tests are treated as deployment scenarios.
-Therefore, reference these in the appropriate archetype document in `docs\archetypes` under the **Deployment Scenarios** section.

----